open-mpi/ompi-tests-public/runtime/README.md

     - CI will call this exactly one time (with a timeout in case it hangs).
     - If the script returns `0` then it is considered successful.
 Otherwise it is considered failed.
  4. Add your directory name to the `.ci-tests` file in this directory in the order that they should be executed.
-    - Note that adding the directory is not sufficient to have CI run the test, it must be in the file.
+    - Note that adding the directory is not sufficient to have CI run the test, it must be in the `.ci-tests` file.
     - Comments (starting with `#`) are allowed.